Reversing Palindromic Enumeration in Rank Two Free Groups: The Modified Gilman-Maskit Algorithm

 \subsection{Reversing the Enumeration Scheme}

-In this section reversing the process of the Gilman-Keen enumeration scheme is shown.
+In this section, reversing the process of the palindromic enumeration scheme is shown.
 The definition of the enumeration scheme requires taking the parents of a given rational number.
 While the parents exist and are well-defined for most rational numbers, their computations and ordering are cumbersome.
 In addition, the parents are broken further into \textit{grandparents} until orphans are encountered.
 Every time a parent is not an orphan, another splitting into two parents must occur; the manual computations get worse.
-In theory, one can start with the greatest grandparents of all other elements which exactly are the orphans $0$ and $\infty$.
+Instead of starting with a fraction and breaking it into the Farey sum of its parents, one can start with the greatest grandparents of all other elements which exactly are the orphans $0$ and $\infty$.
 This section explains in detail how this process can be done.
-A typical pair of parents are noticeably Farey neighbors.
-Furthermore, their Farey sum is equal to their only \textit{child}.
-The properties of Farey neighbors are also properties of parents.
-In the process of reversing the enumeration scheme, the modification of the Gilman-Maskit algorithm is also proven to stop with E-words.
-The following are facts about Farey neighbors. \begin{lemma} Let $\frac{p}{q}$ be Farey neighbors with $\frac{p}{q} < \frac{r}{s}$.
+The pair of parents of a typical fraction are Farey neighbors, and thus share the properties of Farey neighbors outlined below.
+Furthermore, their Farey sum is equal to their \textit{only child}.
+In the process of reversing the enumeration scheme, the modification of the Gilman-Maskit algorithm, we also prove that the process stops with E-words.
+The following are facts about Farey neighbors. \begin{lemma} Let $\frac{p}{q}$ and $\frac rs$ be Farey neighbors with $\frac{p}{q} < \frac{r}{s}$.
 Then $\frac{p}{q}<\frac{p+r}{q+s}<\frac{r}{s}$; and the pairs $\frac{p}{q},\frac{p+r}{q+s}$ and $\frac{p+r}{q+s},\frac{r}{s}$ are Farey neighbors. \end{lemma}